nikhil93156/personal-dashboard/README.md

 ## Features

 - **Responsive Design:** Looks great on desktop and mobile.
-- **Dark/Light Mode:** Seamless color transitions for all sections.
 - **Sticky Navigation:** Fixed top navbar with mobile sidebar menu.
 - **Profile Card:** Displays your photo, bio, and contact info.
 - **Education Timeline:** Vertical timeline of your academic journey.